-Solution: Grilo tracks changes in Tracker Store by subscribing to the Gra phUpdated D-Bus signal from the Tracker Store service (see Tracker storage for more details).
+Solution: Grilo tracks changes in Tracker Store by subscribing to the GraphUpdated D-Bus signal from the Tracker Store service (see chapter 3.1.1 Tracker Storage for more details).
 Grilo processes this information and provides notifications of changes on media content.
-See the following illustration for an overview of the interaction between the components involved.
+See Illustration 2: Notification on changes for an overview of the interaction between the components involved.